Tsutomu Miyazaki: Trial and execution

 Miyazaki's trial began on 30 March 1990.
 Often talking nonsensically, he blamed his actions on "Rat Man", an alter ego who he claimed forced him to kill; he spent time during the trial drawing "Rat Man" in cartoon form.
-Miyazaki's father refused to pay for his son's legal defense and died by suicide in 1994.

 The seven-year trial focused on Miyazaki's mental state at the time of the murders.
 Under Japanese law, people of unsound minds are not subject to punishment, and people having cognitive disability are entitled to reduced sentences.
-Three teams of court-appointed expert psychiatrists came to differing conclusions about Miyazaki's ability to tell right from wrong.
-One team determined him to have a cognitive disability while another team concluded that he was schizophrenic, the other that he had multiple personality disorder.
-A third team found that although Miyazaki had a personality disorder, he was still capable of taking responsibility for his actions.
+Three teams of court-appointed expert psychiatrists came to differing conclusions about Miyazaki's ability to tell right from wrong: one team determined Miyazaki to have a cognitive disability, another team thought him either schizophrenic or as having dissociative personality disorder (also known as "multiple personality disorder"), and the third team found that although Miyazaki definitely had at least one personality disorder, he was still capable of taking responsibility for his actions.

 The Tokyo District Court judged Miyazaki aware of the magnitude and consequences of his crimes and therefore accountable.
 He was sentenced to death on April 14, 1997.
 His death sentence was upheld by both the Tokyo High Court, on June 28, 2001, and the Supreme Court of Justice on January 17, 2006.

 Miyazaki described his serial murders as an "act of benevolence".
 Child killer Kaoru Kobayashi described himself as "the next Tsutomu Miyazaki or Mamoru Takuma", to which Miyazaki stated, "I won't allow him to call himself 'the second Tsutomu Miyazaki' when he hasn't even undergone a psychiatric examination."

 Minister of Justice Kunio Hatoyama signed Miyazaki's death warrant on June 17, 2008, and he was hanged at the Tokyo Detention House that same day.
-Ryūzō Saki said, "His trial was long" and that he was "not willing to criticize Hatoyama".
+Writer Ryūzō Saki observed that Miyazaki's trial was long and noted that in the end Miyazaki was "not willing to criticize [Minister of Justice] Hatoyama".